Cliver67/DevOps-Course-Starter/README.md

 ## Test Notes
-#Pytest  - 3 tests to ensure viewmodel property methods to filter items by
-#state or list_id are self contained. no key information is required as s default
-#state is included within the test
-#for each test a dictionary is built of string values to simulate a returned list of items from Trello
-#dictionary should contain 1 item in it with a listId that evaluates to the status ou are wanting to test (Done , todo, doing)
-#test asserts that the return dictionary contains a single item
+Pytest  - 3 tests to ensure viewmodel property methods to filter items by state or list_id are self contained. no key information is required as s default state is included within the test for each test a dictionary is built of string values to simulate a returned list of items from Trello dictionary should contain 1 item in it with a listId that evaluates to the status ou are wanting to test (Done , todo, doing) test asserts that the return dictionary contains a single item

-#these are id: idList : name : dateLastActivity:
+These are :-
+    id:
+    idList:
+    name:
+    dateLastActivity:

-#dateLastActivity is not needed for the following tests and an empty string can be passed
+dateLastActivity is not needed for the following tests and an empty string can be passed

 #test_view_model_can_filter_done_items
 #test_view_model_can_filter_doing_items
 #test_view_model_can_filter_todo_items